Sandy beaches, beautiful architecture, lively atmosphere and delicious food are some of the best things that Malaga has to offer.

 - Visit Aqualand for a full day of fun with the family.

-- Walk in the beach promenade at night for a different atmosphere.
+- Walk on the beach promenade at night for a different atmosphere.

 - Go to Punta Gatuna, an observation deck with outstanding views.

-It’s a great place to visit with young kids as you can go to Selwo Marina and Sea Life Benalmadena to watch the dolphins and other aquatic animals; Tivoli World to enjoy a fun-packed full day of rides on attractions; Parque de la Paloma to have a picnic and feed small animals like rabbits and birds.
+It’s a great place to visit with young kids as you can go to Selwo Marina and Sea Life Benalmadena to watch the dolphins and other aquatic animals or to Parque de la Paloma to have a picnic and feed small animals like rabbits and birds.

 But, let’s not forget the beaches.
-Benalmadena has outstanding beaches where you can easily spend a full day sunbathing, eating some traditional espetos de sardinas (sardine skewers) or walking in the promenades.
+Benalmadena has some of the most outstanding beaches in Costa del Sol where you can easily spend a full day sunbathing, eating some traditional espetos de sardinas (sardine skewers) or walking in the promenades.

-The main highlight of this town is the 7 kilometres of beautiful sandy beaches.
+The main highlight of Fuengirola is the 7 kilometres of beautiful sandy beaches.

 However, there are also two beautiful buildings you can’t miss during your trip to this town – La Mezquita Central de Fuengirola (Fuengirola’s mosque) and Castillo Sohail.